 Those involved in the apparent homicide are still out there—and Jessica intends to find them.
 Her relationships, her

-career, and her life are at risk as she strives to reconstruct the victim's last days.
+career, and her life are at risk as she attempts to reconstruct the victim's last days.

 Not just about uncovering a crime and hunting the suspects, The Reconstruction is also about a young woman's search for